I-44 Business Loop

 Waynesville and Saint Robert

-Beginning at Exit 153 near Buckhorn within Mark Twain National Forest, the 9.07 mile route of Business Loop I-44 parallels I-44 closely along side Missouri 17 northeast into the city of Waynesville.
-Following Historic U.S. 66, Business Loop I-44 & MO 17 wind eastward to the Waynesville city center, where the state highway splits for Crocker to the north.
+Beginning at Exit 153 near Buckhorn within Mark Twain National Forest, the 9.07 mile route of Business Loop I-44 parallels I-44 closely alongside Route 17 northeast into the city of Waynesville.
+Following Historic U.S. 66, Business Loop I-44/Route 17 wind eastward to the Waynesville city center, where the state route splits for Crocker to the north.

 Saint Robert and Ft.
 Leonard Wood